MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/find-and-release-quarantined-messages-as-a-user.md

 - Admins can configure how long messages are kept in quarantine before they're permanently deleted in anti-spam policies.
 Messages that have expired from quarantine are unrecoverable.
 For more information, see [Configure anti-spam policies in EOP](configure-your-spam-filter-policies.md).

 - Admins can also [enable end-user spam notifications](configure-your-spam-filter-policies.md#configure-end-user-spam-notifications) in anti-spam policies.
-Original message recipients can *release* quarantined spam messages directly from these notifications.
-Original message recipients can *review* quarantined phishing messages (not high confidence phishing messages) directly from these notifications.
+By default, original message recipients can *release* quarantined spam messages directly from these notifications.
+By default, original message recipients can *review* quarantined phishing messages (not high confidence phishing messages) directly from these notifications.
 For more information, see [End-user spam notifications in EOP](use-spam-notifications-to-release-and-report-quarantined-messages.md).

 - By default, messages that were quarantined for high confidence phishing, malware, or by mail flow rules are only available to admins, and aren't visible to users.
 For more information, see [Manage quarantined messages and files as an admin in EOP](manage-quarantined-messages-and-files.md).

-- You can only release a message and report it as a false positive (not junk) once.

 ## View your quarantined messages

 > [!NOTE]
-> Your ability to view quarantined messages is controlled by the [quarantine policy](quarantine-policies.md) that applies to the quarantined message type (which might be the [default quarantine policy for the message type](quarantine-policies.md#step-2-assign-a-quarantine-policy-to-supported-features)).
+> Your ability to view quarantined messages is controlled by the [quarantine policy](quarantine-policies.md) that applies to the quarantined message type (which might be the [default quarantine policy for the quarantine reason](quarantine-policies.md#step-2-assign-a-quarantine-policy-to-supported-features)).

 1. In the Microsoft 365 Defender portal, go to **Email & collaboration** \> **Review** \> **Quarantine**.
 2. On the **Quarantine** page, you can sort the results by clicking on an available column header.
 Click **Customize columns**  to change the columns that are shown.
 The default values are marked with an asterisk (<sup>\*</sup>):